 Overview of text generation

-Text generation is a fundamental task in natural language processing (NLP) that involves automatically producing coherent and contextually relevant text.
+Text generation is a fundamental task in NLP that involves automatically producing coherent and contextually relevant text.
 This section provides a comprehensive overview of text generation techniques, focusing on methodologies and applications that utilize the Hugging Face Diffusers library.

 Text generation involves creating human-like text based on input prompts or contexts.
-It finds applications in various disciplines such as dialogue generation, story generation, code generation, and more recently, in creative writing and content creation.
+It finds applications in various disciplines such as dialogue generation, story generation, code generation, and, more recently, in creative writing and content creation.

-Methodologies and Techniques
+Methodologies and techniques involved include the following:

 Rule-based methods: Traditional approaches rely on handcrafted rules and templates to generate text based on predefined patterns [21].